Setting up DAWN and band-steering

 Do this for all nodes in your “DAWN”-netwwrk.

-Configuring dawn
+Configuring DAWN

 Warning!
 This is NOT needed if you stick to the default “network_option” of 2 (umdns + tcp).
 It is recommended to stick with the defaults and ignore this section due to issues with the other UDP-based network mode options offered by DAWN as it sends packets that are larger interface MTU causing corrupted data to be received on the other end.